 But in “Leaving Sardinia” I felt extreme melancholy from your character — Albert.
 I guess it could still be the case all around the world all the time — young men may feel the same way.
 You managed to pass that feeling.
 Was your intention to implant melancholy into Albert?

 I think melancholy is always present in the characters of my books.
-[Laughs] Sometimes I understand it’s source when it is connected to my family history.
+[Laughs] Sometimes I understand it’s a source when it is connected to my family history.

 I often ask myself why I never liked to live in my hometown.
 As a child, I did not like it.
 Friends from the school and one of my brothers still live there today.
 I felt very strange, alienated and only saw emptiness.
 I don’t know if this is a kind of melancholy.
 [Laughs] Today, I think there’s a connection to the non-narrated family trauma.
 It was present in the mood of my parents, but there was no narration about it.
 I also felt this kind of depression from my parents.
 They had so much energy to work, but they had to work seven days a week, from morning to evening and never going on holidays.
 The grandparents were farmers in Poland.
-Life was a combination of self-exploitation and creating an existence in a middle class life.
-This non-articulated sadness is connected to all that had happened before.
+Life was a combination of self-exploitation and creating an existence in middle-class life.
+The non-articulated sadness is connected to all what had happened before.

 The need to write arises from the necessity to produce a narration — to fill this empty room of sadness or melancholy with irony and sarcasm, with real, narrated stories.
 I also asked myself why I write.
 It’s not because I feel like an artist or a creative person, there’s another motive, I think — with creativity or with some other positive things to fight against the emptiness.